-The Energy Price Guarantee will replace the price cap and ensure that a typical household in Great Britain pays an average £2,500 a year on their energy bill, for the next 2 years, from 1 October 2022.
+The Energy Price Guarantee will replace the price cap and ensure that a typical household in Great Britain pays an average £2,500 a year on their energy bill, from 1 October 2022 until July 2023.

-Your saving will based on usage, but a typical household will save at least £1,000 a year (based on Ofgem Oct 22 price cap) Energy suppliers will be fully compensated for the cost of the Energy Price Guarantee.
+The saving for consumers will be based on usage, but a typical household will save an average of at least £1,000 a year (based on current prices from October).
+Energy suppliers will be compensated for the cost of the Energy Price Guarantee.

-You may need to wait to find out what your payments will be from suppliers once they have been calculated.
-However, all households will see their energy payments be lower than they would otherwise have been under the price cap.
+Customers may need to wait to find out what their payments will be from suppliers once they have been calculated.
+However, all households will see their energy payments be lower until July than they would otherwise have been under the price cap.

 Payment of the Warm Home Discount will be unaffected.